Lucy-Forrest-Lab/AlignMe/Formats.md

 Positions i-2, i, i-2 contribute to the average, whereas positions i-1 and i+1 have no effect on the average.

-Currently, only one averaging type is supported for alignments of averaged multiple sequence alignments:

 #### triangular_msa

-To create average hydropathy profiles based on the MSAs, a triangular sliding window can be used.
-There are two main steps in this procedure.
+To create average hydropathy profiles based on two MSAs, a triangular sliding window can be used.
+There are two main steps in this procedure:
 1. For every sequence in the MSA its own window-averaged hydropathy profile is calculated first.
-Due to a presence of gaps in the MSA, the sliding window in this case is flexible, i.e. its length can be extended by a number of gaps found on every side of the window, so that the window of a specified length N still covers N non-gappy positions.
+Due to the presence of gaps in the MSA, the sliding window in this case is flexible, i.e. its length can be extended by a number of gaps found on every side of the window, so that the window of a specified length N still covers N non-gappy positions.
 2. After average hydropathy profiles have been calculated for every sequence in the MSA, the average hydropathy profile of the entire MSA is calculated by averaging hydrophobicity values at every position in the